open-telemetry/otel-arrow/README.md

 The OTel Arrow project is organized in phases.
-Our initial aim is to facilitate traffic reduction between a pair of OpenTelemetry collectors, with subsequent milestones for Apache Arrow integration including:
+Our initial aim is to facilitate traffic reduction between a pair of OpenTelemetry collectors, and ultimately, we believe that an end-to-end OTel Arrow pipeline will enable telemetry pipelines with substantially lower overhead to be built.
+These are our future milestones for OpenTelemetry and Apache Arrow integration:

 1. Improve compression performance for OpenTelemetry data collection
+2. Extend OpenTelemetry client SDKs to natively support the OTel Arrow Protocol
+3. Extend the OpenTelemetry collector with direct support for OTel Arrow pipelines
+4. Extend OpenTelemetry data model with support for multi-variate metrics.
-1. Output OpenTelemetry data to the Parquet file format, part of the Apache Arrow ecosystem
+5. Output OpenTelemetry data to the Parquet file format, part of the Apache Arrow ecosystem
-2. Extend OpenTelemetry data model with support for multi-variate metrics.

 ### Improve network-level compression with OTel Arrow